-Connections: Investigating Reality
+Connections: Investigating Reality--A Systems Approach

 • Explains learning to learners • Relates all school subjects simply and logically • Integrates the arts and sciences • Makes routine use of all thought processes • Stimulates creativity and ingenuity through active learning • Challenges all ability levels equally • Capitalizes on individual differences • Is consistently, unquestionably relevant • Does not “privilege” the dominant culture • Maximizes dialog and cooperative learning • Adapts to traditional bureaucratic demands • Makes provision for inter-school communication and continuous course improvement • Replaces school subjects as information organizers with a single, much simpler, more natural organizer • Moves learners steadily through ever-increasing levels of conceptual complexity • Returns curricular control to those best positioned to improve it—classroom teachers • Builds in criteria establishing the relative importance of information

 (Links for downloading individual sections are in the right column.>>)

 Note: This, "bottom up" approach to curriculum reform is obviously an unusual undertaking, one that can profit from extensive, on-going dialog.
 We invite your participation in an interactive, supportive, on-line community to explore improvements, discuss learner reactions, and offer additional or alternative activities.
 See "Discussions and User Feedback" (right column >>)

 - When and where to use Connections: Investigating Reality

 - Experiences Using Connections: Investigating Reality (By Dr. William Webb)